dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmAllowDeletePatient)"
     "
-    .. _dcmStorePermissionServiceExpirationDatePattern:

-    :ref:`Store Permission Service Expiration Date Pattern <dcmStorePermissionServiceExpirationDatePattern>`",string,"Regular Expression applied to responses from Store Permission Service to extract the initial Study Expiration Date.
-E.g. ""expirationdate""\s*:\s*""([0-9]{8})"".
-If absent, locally configured Study Retention Policy Rules will be applied.
-May be overwritten by configured values for particular Archive Network AEs.

-    (dcmStorePermissionServiceExpirationDatePattern)"
-    "
     .. _dcmPurgeStgCmtCompletedDelay:

     :ref:`Purge Storage Commitment Completed Delay <dcmPurgeStgCmtCompletedDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS after which results of completed Storage Commitment requests are purged.
 If absent, there is no deletion.